From Multi-Agent to Single-Agent: When Is Skill Distillation Beneficial?: Experiments

+Stage~2 trajectories across all four domains align with Theorem~\ref{thm:lift-bound} (Fig.~\ref{fig:iterator-trajectory}, Appendix~\ref{app:iterator}).
+On \textbf{CE-MSA} ($F{\approx}0$), the iterator reaches 100\% validation accuracy by iteration~2 via tool fixes and knowledge alignment, then oscillates: fixing one failure breaks another.
+The knife-edge landscape turns refinement into a zero-sum game, validating why Stage~2 is disabled for low-$F$ metrics.
+On \textbf{CD} ($F{=}0.24$--$0.77$) and \textbf{T2SQL} ($F{=}0.50$), the forgiving surface allows surgical fixes without displacing correct behaviors---CD gains +14pp F1 on DWDClimate and +15pp on Child; T2SQL val EX improves steadily to 86.7\%.
+On \textbf{FE} ($F{\approx}0.59$--$0.97$), val AUC plateaus after iteration~2 with only marginal gains: the flat landscape leaves little path-controllable headroom.
+Per-iteration CE-MSA traces are in Appendix~\ref{app:iterator-detail}; a full skill-evolution case study (v0$\to$v2 on CAIS) is in Appendix~\ref{app:case-study}.

-Taken together, all three theoretical predictions are borne out: $F$ reliably forecasts skill lift direction and magnitude; Stage~1 adaptive conversion dominates both unguided and pipeline-faithful baselines across all four domains; and Stage~2 delivers monotonic gains on mid/high-$F$ metrics while exhibiting the predicted oscillation at low $F$ (Appendix~\ref{app:iterator}).
-A concrete skill evolution trace (v0$\to$v2 on CAIS) is in Appendix~\ref{app:case-study}.
+Taken together, all three theoretical predictions are borne out: $F$ reliably forecasts skill lift direction and magnitude; Stage~1 adaptive conversion dominates both unguided and pipeline-faithful baselines across all four domains; and Stage~2 delivers monotonic gains on mid/high-$F$ metrics while exhibiting the predicted oscillation at low $F$.